Banco Bilbao Vizcaya Argentaria: International expansion

 The international presence of BBVA began in 1902, when the Banco de Bilbao opened a branch in Paris and in 1918 another in London, thus becoming the first Spanish bank with a presence abroad.
 In the 1970s, Banco de Bilbao, Banco de Vizcaya and Banco Exterior were configured as international groups, with the installation of operational and representative offices in the financial capitals of Europe, America and Asia.
 Likewise, the bank initiated a policy of expansion in America through the purchase of local banks in various countries of the continent.

-In 2019 the Bank changed its name to BBVA, dropping local brand names in Argentina (Francés), Mexico (Bancomer), Peru (Continental), and the United States (Compass).
+In 2019, the Bank changed its name to BBVA, dropping local brand names in Argentina (Francés), Mexico (Bancomer), Peru (Continental), and the United States (Compass).
 In addition to the rebranding, Garanti in Turkey was renamed Garanti BBVA.

-In February, 2025 BBVA seeking an investment partner, hiring Rothschild to sell part of its 75.5% stake in the Crea Madrid Nuevo Norte real estate project.
+In February 2025, BBVA seeking an investment partner, hiring Rothschild to sell part of its 75.5% stake in the Crea Madrid Nuevo Norte real estate project.
 The project, which is expected to be completed by 2035, includes 1.6 million square meters of office space and Spain's tallest skyscraper in its capital.

 Latin America

 The Banco de Vizcaya acquired the Commercial Bank of Mayagüez in Puerto Rico in 1979, a bank founded in 1967 by a group of merchants and industrialists.
 When it became BBVA Puerto Rico, in 1992 it began a growth stage through acquisitions, which gave rise to BBVA Puerto Rico.
 In 1995, the group entered Peru, with the privatization and subsequent acquisition of Banco Continental, and in Mexico, with the purchase of Probursa, which later merged with BBVA Bancomer to form the financial group BBVA Bancomer that operates in the banking and insurance sector.

 In 1996, it entered Colombia with the acquisition of Banco Ganadero, and Argentina with the acquisition of BBVA Francés.
 It also made new acquisitions in Mexico, buying Banca Cremí and Banco de Oriente.
 In 1997, BBVA entered Venezuela by acquiring the Provincial Bank, which had been founded in 1953.
 It also expanded its presence in Argentina with the acquisition of Banco de Credito Argentino.
 It also entered into the pension funds business in Bolivia, founding BBVA Previsión AFP.
 In 1998, the bank entered Chile after buying Banco BHIF, and AFP Provida one year later.
 It also entered Brazil with the purchase of Banco Excel-Econômico; and in Argentina, BBVA bought the insurer Consolidar, created in 1994.

-In 2000, the merger of BBV Probursa with Bancomer occurred in Mexico to create BBVA Bancomer, the first bank in the country by volume of assets.
+In 2000, the merger of BBV Probursa with Bancomer occurred in Mexico to create BBVA Bancomer, the largest bank in the country by volume of assets.
 At the beginning of 2004, the Group announced the takeover bid for 100% of the shares of Bancomer that did not yet belong to BBVA, buying all the shares of the Mexican bank.
 In 2004 it acquired 100% of Hipotecaria Nacional, a private entity specialized in the mortgage business.
 In 2001, the implementation of the unified platform for all businesses and all countries was completed, and the BBVA brand was installed in the Group's entities in Latin America.